Download PDF Last Second Chance.3.22.19.final

 “I know, I just feel kind of sorry for her and her family,” said Bill.
 “Well, at least Mrs. Smith had a sense of humor.
 I’ve always said Mr. Stone had the sense of humor of a dead person, but now I think that may be too generous.”

-Stone, as his partners called him, had a shrewd and calculating mind which had ever-so-carefully maneuvered him into a mid-level partner position in the firm primarily as a result of negotiating the deal the firm made with Universal successfully.
-The firm received over ten million dollars a year from the fees paid by Universal for the data the firm collected from dead clients’ AI and then shared with Universal.
+Stone, as his partners called him, had a shrewd and calculating mind which had ever-so-carefully maneuvered him into a mid-level partner position in the firm primarily as a result of successfully negotiating the firm’s deal with Universal.
+The firm received over ten million dollars a year from the fees paid by Universal for the data the firm collected from dead clients and then shared with Universal.
 The fees paid by the clients’ families added a million more.
 At that rate, the firm would recoup what it had paid Universal for the franchise in less than five years.
 He was the firm’s expert in “post-mortem estate planning for the newly deceased”, using the Last Chance software program.
-The other partners had relied solely on his review and opinion of the four-hundred-page Universal franchise contract since no other partner wanted the mind-numbing job of reading and analyzing it.
+The other partners had relied solely on his review and opinion of the four-hundred-page Universal franchise contract, since no other partner wanted the mind-numbing job of reading and analyzing it.
 He was now earning a multi-million-dollar income.
-Despite his success, Mr. Stone, as his subordinates in the office called him, was an unhappy man and hardly ever smiled in the office.
+Despite his success, Stone was an unhappy man and hardly ever smiled in the office.
 He was not married and had no social life.
 His unhappy childhood drove him to prove he was no longer the wimpy kid who was bullied in school for having an ugly nose and two left feet.
 He had come a long way, but he was aiming higher; two floors higher to be exact, to senior partner status among the elite on the twenty-third floor.

 “Thank you for your confidence in me, Mr. Stone.
 I’d like to follow in your footsteps,” said Bill.